 refurbished, and on 16th August 2000 re-opened as the Chadwick

 Family's Emporium of Fine Foods.

 Chadwick (Managing Director and Butcher), and is run with the help

-of his son Paul (Director and Butcher), and daughters Rebecca
+of his son Paul (Director and Butcher), Jeanette (Butcher and counter

 John is proud to keep the name Noel

 Chadwick in his father's honour, and to continue his practice of